 We have made it our goal to lead the industry in developing wellness programs which can improve and extend the lives of older adults.

-Brightwater, a Myrtle Beach, S.C.-based retirement community, announced today that the community’s wellness program has won the Assisted Living Federation of America’s (ALFA) 2012 ‘Best of the Best’ Award in the category of Clinical Wellness.
+The Lakes at Litchfield, a Pawleys Island, S.C.-based retirement community, announced today that the community’s wellness program has won the Assisted Living Federation of America’s (ALFA) 2012 ‘Best of the Best’ Award in the category of Clinical Wellness.

 The community’s “purpose-based wellness programming” took home top honors in one of the most competitive categories, Clinical Wellness.
 Purpose-based wellness programming is a collection of wellness programs developed specifically to counter the effects of chronic diseases or afflictions common among older adults.

-Executive Director Jimmy Justice says the community’s purpose-based wellness programming addresses these needs by offering members alternative solutions to managing certain chronic diseases and by seeking to prevent avoidable health events such as falls.
-If a negative health event is considered unavoidable, he says the programming seeks to reduce a member’s length-of-stay in a long-term care setting.
+Executive Director Jacque Richardson says the community’s purpose-based wellness programming addresses these needs by offering members alternative solutions to managing certain chronic diseases and by seeking to prevent avoidable health events such as falls.
+If a negative health event is considered unavoidable, she says the programming seeks to reduce a member’s length-of-stay in a long-term care setting.

 Rick Grimes, president and CEO of ALFA, says the competition is designed to encourage the sharing of best practices.